wissamassaf/readMe/README.md

 - aws/volumeStateChecker: This script is a scheduled script that runs according to the stateCheckIntervalInSec variable defined in the config file that checks the state of the created volume, and inform the user via email when the volume reaches the desired state(available).
 Also the script will create tags, and subscribe another script.

 ## Authentication:
-Scriptr will handle the authentication and signatures which are required to do any api call with aws so you won't have to worry about signature or authorization with aws.
+Scriptr will handle the authentication and signatures which are required to do any api call with aws so you won't have to worry about generating aws signature for authentication purposes.
 ## How to use
 - Use the Import Modules feature to deploy the aforementioned scripts in your scriptr account, in a folder named "modules/aws".
-- Create a developer account and an application at [aws](https://aws.amazon.com/ec2/).
+- Create an AWS account at [aws](https://aws.amazon.com).
+Then, use IAM service to create a user and generate an access key and secret for him, in order to be able to interact with the AWS APIs.
 - Once done, make sure to specify the accessKey,accessSecret,region, availabilityZone, service, version, notificationEmail, stateCheckIntervalInSec, and channelName in "config" file.
-- Create a test script in scriptr.
+- Create a test script in scriptr, or you can use the tests scripts provided here ```("modules/aws/test")```.

 ### Use the connector